trizen/sidef-book/sidef_interpreter/command_line.md

   -W            make warnings fatal (with stack backtrace)
 ```

-which we'll examine in the following sub-sections.
+which we'll examine in the following sections.